Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_data.md

 Taken from the previous questions:
 The most popular product sold overall are 'Yoga Supplies' being ordered in the United States.
 The next popular supplies after that were umbrellas.
-Despite the generating the most revenue, most pageviews were on the sweater.
+Despite generating the most revenue, most pageviews were on the sweater.

 Sweater products were the most popular in 73 countries while yoga supplies were the second most popular, being 16 countries.
 It looks like most purchases for yoga supplies are being made in the United States, while other products are being viewed in other countries.